Lake Dead: Plot

 It becomes apparent that the girls' father had rejected the family "tradition" and escaped.
 Their grandmother found out about this and concocted the inheritance scheme to lure the sisters to the motel so that her son could forcibly impregnate them and continue the family line.
 Sam was killed, however, because she was not their real sister, but she was adopted.
-The sisters manage to overcome joining their family's footsteps.
-Ben seemingly manages to kill both of the inbred men and attempts to rescue the girls from the barn where the cop has taken Brielle to rape her (in the process the grandmother is shot in the head by Ben).
+The sisters manage to overcome the pressure to follow in their family's footsteps.
+Ben seemingly manages to kill both of the inbred men and attempts to rescue the girls from the barn where the cop has taken Brielle to rape her (in the process, the grandmother is shot in the head by Ben).

-When they arrive at the barn Ben is shot unexpectedly by the cop, but the girls' worried father, John, shows up at the last minute and kills his brother, stating "That's how you fuck family", and ending the gruesome tradition.
-John takes his daughters and the still alive Ben to a hospital.
-At the end of the movie, four teenagers are shown going into the motel to see if it is abandoned.
+When they arrive at the barn, Ben is shot unexpectedly by the cop, but the girls' worried father, John, shows up at the last minute and kills his brother, stating, "That's how you fuck family", and ending the gruesome tradition.
+John takes his daughters and the still-alive Ben to a hospital.
+At the end of the movie, four teenagers enter the motel to see if it is abandoned.
 One of the teenagers has strange feelings about going into the motel; it turns out that one of the inbreds has survived.
 The inbred man stares at the girls from behind a tree and then screams.